bmstokes/belief_dynamics/README.md

 v1.0.0

-To perform opinion dynamics simulations according to the model by Stokes et al., in "Extremism and segregation emerge naturally through collective opinion dynamics in a novel agent-based model",
+To perform opinion dynamics simulations according to the model in "Extremism and segregation emerge naturally through collective opinion dynamics in a novel agent-based model",
 do: